 How to get potatoes to sprout: the process

-When you have sourced good quality seed potatoes the next thing to do is put the seed potatoes in a slatted wooden box or the base of an egg carton tray and place them somewhere inside, like a shed or an outbuilding, free from frost and with plenty of light.
+When you have sourced good quality seed potatoes the next thing to do is put the seed potatoes in a slatted wooden boxes and place them somewhere inside, like a shed or an outbuilding, free from frost and with plenty of light.

 - Harvesting earlier in the year is better for you for a couple of reasons.